openstack/openstack-ansible/doc/source/developer-docs/quickstart-aio.rst

        $ # List all existing tags.
        $ git tag -l

+       $ # Checkout the stable branch and find just the latest tag
+       $ git checkout stable/mitaka
+       $ git describe --abbrev=0 --tags

-       $ # Checkout the latest tag from the previous command.
+       $ # Checkout the latest tag from either method of retrieving the tag.
-       $ git checkout 12.0.0
+       $ git checkout 13.0.1

 By default the scripts deploy all OpenStack services with sensible defaults for the purpose of a gate check, development or testing system.